mapbender/mapbender-documentation/en/functions/misc/poi.rst

 POI (MeetingPoint)
 ***********************

-Generate POI-URLs (aka meeting point) suitable for sending by e-mail.
-The point is projected and displayed in the coordinate-system of the map.
+Generate POI-URLs (aka meeting points) suitable for e-mail.
+The generated point is projected and displayed in the coordinate system of the map.

 .. image:: ../../../figures/poi.png